Frequently Asked Questions

 Competition & Comparison

-How does Salespeak compare to building NLWeb/MCP endpoints in-house?
+How does Salespeak compare to other solutions for NLWeb/MCP implementation?

-Why choose Salespeak over other conversational AI or chatbot solutions?
+Why choose Salespeak over basic chatbots or traditional sales tools?

 LLM optimization